 - Collaborate with your team on content.

-Buffer offers a variety of subscriptions plans based on how many social accounts, scheduled posts, and users you require.
+Buffer offers a variety of subscription plans based on how many social accounts, scheduled posts, and users you require.
 Consider the following example:

 - The free plan includes 3 social accounts, 10 scheduled posts, and 1 user.